luiul/retoure-m/README.md

 # 🚚 Retouren App with Sequelize Migration

-Extension of the 🚚 Retouren App with Sequelize Migration to better duplicate results.
+Updated [🚚 Retouren App](https://github.com/luiul/retoure) with Sequelize Migration to better duplicate results.
 Run the following commands in the shell to set up the database:

 ```zsh
 npm init -y;